shanishalel/BIG-DATA/README.md

 This is a project in a BigData course at Ariel University, the project was written by Shani Shalal, Yarden Cohen and Shirel Israelov.

-In the project we simulate an entrance simulator for the exit to road 6, where the road is divided into 5 sections.
+In this project we shows the traffic in all the 5 sections of road 6.
-In each section we count the number of cars it has and for each car we find a function that predicts in which section it came out.
+In each section we count the number of cars it has, additionally we created a prediction model that based on previous data it learned,the model predicte the exit section of new cars.

 We have created a simulator that grills the following data-
 * Type (enter/exit from road, enter/exit section)